 Potholes happen when roads freeze and thaw repeatedly, causing the surface to break up.
 They appear more frequently in late winter and early spring.

-You can report a pothole using our online reporting system or by calling our Highways Contact Centre.
+You can report a pothole using our online reporting system.

 What we need to know

 When reporting a pothole please be as detailed as you can in your description.
 Let us know:

 - Where is it? (road name, town, nearby landmarks or house numbers)

 - How big is it?
 E.g. golf ball, tennis ball or football sized (please only measure if safe to do so)